ministryofjustice/c100-application/README.md

-# Family Justice C100 Service
+# Family Justice C100 Service - Copy for training purposes

 [![Build
 Status](https://travis-ci.org/ministryofjustice/c100-application.svg?branch=master)](https://travis-ci.org/ministryofjustice/c100-application)

+This is a fork of the live project, used to demonstrate and refine collaboration within the development team.
+All informational content should be considered fake.

 Work in progress: This is a Rails application to enable citizens to complete the C100 form.
 It is based on software patterns developed for the